Pierre-Simon Laplace: Early years

 Some details of Laplace's life are not known, as records of it were burned in 1925 with the family château in Saint Julien de Mailloc, near Lisieux, the home of his great-great-grandson the Comte de Colbert-Laplace.
 Others had been destroyed earlier, when his house at Arcueil near Paris was looted in 1871.

 Laplace was born in Beaumont-en-Auge, Normandy on 23 March 1749, a village four miles west of Pont l'Évêque.
 According to W. W. Rouse Ball, his father, Pierre de Laplace, owned and farmed the small estates of Maarquis.
 His great-uncle, Maitre Oliver de Laplace, had held the title of Chirurgien Royal.
 It would seem that from a pupil he became an usher in the school at Beaumont; but, having procured a letter of introduction to d'Alembert, he went to Paris to advance his fortune.
 However, Karl Pearson is scathing about the inaccuracies in Rouse Ball's account and states:

 His parents, Pierre Laplace and Marie-Anne Sochon, were from comfortable families.
 The Laplace family was involved in agriculture until at least 1750, but Pierre Laplace senior was also a cider merchant and syndic of the town of Beaumont.

 Pierre Simon Laplace attended a school in the village run at a Benedictine priory, his father intending that he be ordained in the Roman Catholic Church.
 At sixteen, to further his father's intention, he was sent to the University of Caen to read theology.

 At the university, he was mentored by two enthusiastic teachers of mathematics, Christophe Gadbled and Pierre Le Canu, who awoke his zeal for the subject.
 Here Laplace's brilliance as a mathematician was quickly recognised and while still at Caen he wrote a memoir Sur le Calcul integral aux differences infiniment petites et aux differences finies.
-This provided the first intercourse between Laplace and Lagrange.
+This provided the first correspondence between Laplace and Lagrange.
 Lagrange was the senior by thirteen years, and had recently founded in his native city Turin a journal named Miscellanea Taurinensia, in which many of his early works were printed and it was in the fourth volume of this series that Laplace's paper appeared.
 About this time, recognising that he had no vocation for the priesthood, he resolved to become a professional mathematician.
 Some sources state that he then broke with the church and became an atheist.
 Laplace did not graduate in theology but left for Paris with a letter of introduction from Le Canu to Jean le Rond d'Alembert who at that time was supreme in scientific circles.